Bootstrap is one of the most popular CSS frameworks around, powering about 18 million websites worldwide and still growing strong.

 Dropping Support for Internet Explorer 10 & 11

 This is long overdue, and a welcome change at this point.
-Both Internet Explorer 10 & 11 account for less than 5% of global browser usage today and Microsoft ended support for Internet Explorer back in 2016 after the birth of their new browser tool, Edge.
+Both Internet Explorer 10 & 11 account for less than 5% of global browser usage today and Microsoft ended support for older versions of Internet Explorer back in 2016 after the birth of their new browser tool, Edge.
 Remaining Internet Explorer support will be cut off entirely in November 2020.